algorithm-archivists/algorithm-archive/contents/cryptography/cryptography.md

 ## Asymmetric Cryptography

-Asymmetric cryptography is sometimes called "public key cryptography" (or PK Crypto in short) because Bob and Alice both need a shared public key and a private key they keep to themselves.
+Asymmetric cryptography is sometimes called "public key cryptography" (or PK cryptography in short) because Bob and Alice both need a shared public key and a private key they keep to themselves.
 These algorithms are called asymmetric because what is encrypted with the public key can only be decrypted with the private key and vice versa.
 This can be used for a number of different applications, like digital signing, encrypted communication or secretly sharing keys.
 For example, if Alice wants to send a message to Bob and this message has to kept private Alice will encrypt the message with Bob's private key.